 The Constabulary is committed to open and transparent governance and complies with the Freedom of Information Act 2000.
-A dedicated function within the Constabulary's Professional Standards Department aims to ensure that requests for information under the Act are responded to promptly, proportionately and accurately.
+A dedicated function within the Constabulary's Information Management function aims to ensure that requests for information under the Act are responded to promptly, proportionately and accurately.